Flotomate/product_docs/source/change-management/inside-a-change.rst

     :align: center
     :alt: figure 31

-You can view the present relationships of the Change in **Relation For**.
+He can view the present relationships of the Change in **Relation For**.

 .. _cmf-32: